 11 - Reredos and East Window - Built in 1863 as a memorial to Prince Albert, consort of Queen Victoria.

 12 - Garter Stalls - Most of the stalls were carved 1475-1483.
-Each stall bears the insignia of current Knights of the Garter.
+Each stall bears the insignia of a current Knight of the Garter.
 Brass and copper plates bear the arms of past knights from the 14th century to the present.

-13 - Royal Vault - George II, George IV, and William IV are buried here, with other members of the royal familiy.
+13 - Royal Vault - George II, George IV, and William IV are buried here, with other members of the royal family.

 14 - Tombs of Henry VIII and Charles I